-- 23.2.1 CME activities that are approved for American Medical Association Physician's Recognition Award Category 1 Credit AMA PRA Category 1 CreditTM qualify as approved Vermont CME. - 23.2.2 Credit for providing training.
+- 22.2.1 Only CME activities that are approved for American Medical Association Physician's Recognition Award Category 1 Credit AMA PRA Category 1 CreditTM qualify as approved Vermont CME. - 22.2.2 Credit for providing training.
 The Board accepts all AMA PRA Category 1 CreditTM activity.
 The AMA PRA program grants two hours of credit for each hour of training presented by a physician.
-The Board recognizes those credits the same as the AMA PRA program. - 23.2.3 Certain activities sponsored by the Board may qualify for CME credit even if not designated as AMA PRA Category 1 activities.
-If CME credit is available, it will be specifically stated by the Board. - 23.2.4 Special Rule for holders of a full, unlimited license who are participants in a residency or fellowship program approved by a nationally-recognized body that approves graduate medical education (GME).
+The Board recognizes those credits the same as the AMA PRA program. - 22.2.3 Special Rule for holders of a full, unlimited license who are participants in a residency or fellowship program approved by a nationally-recognized body that approves graduate medical education (GME).
 Some physicians who are still in a GME program obtain full licensure in addition to a limited temporary license for training.
-As fully-licensed physicians, if licensed for a year or more (see Section 23.1.2) they must complete at

-- least 15 hours of CME.
+As fully-licensed physicians, if licensed for a year or more (see Section 22.1.2) they must complete at least 15 hours of CME.
 If licensed the full period, they must complete 30 hours of CME.
-However, the Board will recognize participation in a GME program as qualifying for CME credit to the extent provided here. - 23.2.4.1 The licensee must have successfully completed the program or continue to be in good standing in the GME program throughout the licensing period to have GME count as CME. - 23.2.4.2 Successful completion of a year of full-time participation in an approved program during the two-year licensing period may count for 15 hours of CME to be used to satisfy a CME requirement for that licensing period.
-Licensees who wish to use participation in a GME program to satisfy part of the CME requirement shall submit a letter to the Board stating so and attesting to successful completion of the GME program year. - 23.2.4.3 GME students who are fully licensed must meet the subject-specific requirement for hospice, palliative care, or pain management services if fully licensed for a year or more.
-See section 23.1.5 GME students who are fully licensed for a year or more and who have applied for or hold a D.E.A. number must satisfy the statutory requirement for two hours of CME on controlled substances prescribing.
-See Section 23.1.6.
+However, the Board will recognize participation in a GME program as qualifying for CME credit to the extent provided here. - 22.2.3.1 The licensee must have successfully completed the program or continue to be in good standing in the GME program throughout the licensing period for which he or she wishes to have GME count as CME. - 22.2.3.2 Successful completion of a year of full-time participation in an approved program during the two-year licensing period may count for 15 hours of CME to be used to satisfy a CME requirement for that licensing period.
+Licensees who wish to use participation in a GME program to satisfy part of the CME requirement shall submit a letter to the Board stating so and attesting to successful completion of the GME program year.

+22.2.3.3 GME students who are fully licensed must meet the subjectspecific requirement for hospice, palliative care, or pain management services if fully licensed for a year or more.
+See section 22.1.5.
+GME students who are fully licensed for a year or more and who have applied for or hold a DEA number must satisfy the statutory requirement for two hours of CME on controlled substances prescribing.
+See Section 22.1.6.

-23.3 Make-Up Plans
+22.3 Make-Up Plans